jimathy/jim-boarding/README.md

 - When you want to get off the skateboard press "G"
 - Target the board again and choose "Pick up" to pick it up again
 - Press the arrows to move the skateboard
+- Use "Spacebar" to do tricks, either press or hold down space
 ```
 ## How to add new skateboards/surfboards
 ```